Govt giving NRO to Kulbhushan: Bilawal

 “The prime minister should tell as to why he is compromising on dignity of Pakistan and as to who is friend of Modi,” he said adding the law was against country’s dignity and respect and was not acceptable to them.

 The opposition members raised slogans as the minister for human rights Dr Shireen Mazari attempted to respond to opposition members.
-“For God’s Sake, listen to me,” she said.
+“For God’s Sake, listened to me,” she said.

-She said the former government had decided to go to the ICJ.
-The PML-N wrote to the ICJ and created the problem for us,” she stressed.

-Acceptance of jurisdiction of ICJ by PML-N was a big mistake, added Shireen Mazari.

 Meanwhile, Minister for Information and Broadcasting Shibli Faraz informed the House that 50 percent outstanding payments of the media for PTI government’s two-year tenure have been cleared.